-83% of young people in Canada (aged 13-21) say they have tried to hide the fact they are on their period and 50% have lied about it (Always, n.d.).
-In fact, Canada ranks in the bottom half of the 27 countries surveyed in a study by Always® with respect to society's support for talking openly about periods (Always, n.d.).
+83% of young people in Canada (aged 13-21) say they have tried to hide the fact they are on their period and 50% have lied about it (Always®, n.d.).
+In fact, Canada ranks in the bottom half of the 27 countries surveyed in a study by Always® with respect to society's support for talking openly about periods (Always®, n.d.).

-Currently, there is a lack of comprehensive menstruation education in Canada.
-In 2023, 65% of Canadian women either did not receive any menstrual-health education - on anatomy, PMS, hygiene, and related topics - or did but it wasn't comprehensive or inclusive of diverse experiences (Plan International Canada, 2023b).
+Currently, there is a lack of comprehensive health/menstruation education in Canada.
+In 2023, 65% of Canadian women either did not receive any menstrual health education - on anatomy, PMS, hygiene, and related topics - or did but it wasn't comprehensive or inclusive of diverse experiences (Plan International Canada, 2023b).

 Canadian educators need training to understand how discriminatory social norms, cultural taboos, and stigma associated with menstruation can lead girls to follow unsafe practices.
-Indigenous, culturally diverse, and gender-diverse menstruators, in particular, are negatively impacted, as today's mainstream menstruation education, if it exists at all, offers a "one-dimensional and primarily biological overview of menstrual health" (Days for Girls, 2024a)
+Indigenous, culturally diverse, and gender-diverse menstruators, in particular, are negatively impacted, as today's mainstream menstruation education, if it exists at all, offers a "one-dimensional and primarily biological overview of menstrual health" (Days for Girls, 2024a).

-To break down taboos and normalize menstruation, Canada's sex education curriculum-at the elementary and secondary levels - must adopt a multi-pronged approach to menstrual health education (WAGE, 2024).
+To break down taboos and normalize menstruation, Canada's health education curriculum-at the elementary, secondary, and where appropriate relevant post-secondary levels-must adopt a multi-pronged approach to menstrual health education (Standing Committee on the Status of Women, (FEWO), 2024).
 Schools that incorporate information on menstruation into the curriculum for both girls and boys can reduce the stigma associated with menstruation, contribute to better education and health outcomes, have better attendance and retention, and promote gender equality (World Bank Group, 2021).